Connected Multiomics Walkthrough

 Detect Differentially Methylated Regions (DMRs)

-DSS (Dispersion Shrinkage for Sequencing data) enables the detection of differentially methylation regions using counts data at single nucleotide level.
+DSS arrow-up-right(Dispersion Shrinkage for Sequencing data) enables the detection of differentially methylated regions using counts data at single nucleotide level.
 It uses beta-binomial distribution to model methylation counts at each CpG site and uses Wald test to identify differentially methylation loci (DML).
 Nearby DMLs are then merged into a region to form differentially methylated region (DMR).
-Set up a DSS task to identify DMRs between two sample groups:
+Set up a DSS task to identify DMRs between two AML subtypes:

-• Click on the 5-base Methylation node.
+• Click on the Filtered samples node.

 • Click Statistics section in the context-sensitive task menu.